foolofatook1/pintos/README.md

 - Change directory to pintos/src/threads.
 Now run a test program "pintos run alarm-multiple"

-Pintos should run and load several threads in a QEMU terminal.
+Pintos should run and load several threads in a QEMU terminal.# pintos